 Why is my cast iron skillet sticky?

 When you season and use excess oil, this will result in a sticky residue.
-Remove the excess oil with hot soapy water and then re-season with a thin layer of oil.
+Remove the excess oil with hot soapy water, and re-season with a thin layer of oil.

 More Helpful Kitchen Tips